yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 - **Computational Complexity**: The Lucas-Kanade method involves iterative calculations to estimate the motion vectors, which can be ```computationally expensive```.
 In real-time applications, this computational complexity can limit the system's ability to process frames in a timely manner, affecting the overall performance of the obstacle avoidance system.

+Overall, while Lucas-Kanade and Shi-Tomasi algorithms provide valuable techniques for optical flow-based obstacle avoidance, their limitations should be considered when applying them to real-world scenarios.

 <a name="dense"></a>
 ### 1.4 Dense Optical Flow

 --------------------